lynnfaraday/aresmush.com/features/ares-for-admins.md

 If you are interested in sharing your translations, please [contact us](/feedback.html).

+{% note %}
-{% include note.html content="The Web Portal is not fully localized, but if there's sufficient interest it will be considered." %}
+The Web Portal is not fully localized, but if there's sufficient interest it will be considered.
+{% endnote %}